al1kss/2025_IA_draft/README.md

 10. Performance: Pages and visualizations load within 5 seconds under normal network conditions.
 11. Data Persistence: Store user data, image metadata, and transect results in SQLite to prevent data loss.
-12. Accessibility: Ensure compatibility with Chrome and Firefox on school or personal devices without extra software.
+12. Accessibility: Ensure compatibility with Chrome and Firefox on school or personal devices without extra software. has to start from the verd.
+It allows ........ most of them are not valid